konvickz/Phylogenetic-analysis/README.md

 Trim alignment according to LWS opsin (if present).
 At the 5' end, trim LWS exon 1.
 At the 3' end, trim LWS exon 6 (i. e. exon 5 for other opsins).
 Export in .nex format.

+# Adjusting the NEXUS file for Mr Bayes
+NEXUS file generated from Geneious has to be edited before being submitted to MrBayes.

     #NEXUS
     begin data;
     	dimensions ntax=66 nchar=1231;